Terrell Hudgins broke some of Rice's most impressive receiving records.

 "I think his greatest strength is his hand-eye coordination," Lembo said.
 "He has made some ridiculous catches over the course of his career — ‘SportsCenter'-worthy catches.
 His other big attribute is he's a big guy.
 He uses his body well."

 Hudgins made Elon, N.C., a must-stop location on the scouting trail over the last two seasons.
-A handful of teams watched Hudgins' private workout recently.
+A handful of teams watched Hudgins' private workout recently, and the Packers — renowned for leaving no stone unturned — were one of them, a source from the conference told Packer Report.
 The 6-foot-2, 225-pounder ran his 40-yard dash in 4.52 seconds (on grass) and received plenty of positive feedback from the scouts in attendance.
 No teams have mentioned moving him to another position, he said.

 Hudgins admits that he loves to talk during a game.
 During one game last season, he reportedly stiff-armed his defender while going out of bounds.
 He proceeded to pick up the cheerleader's cone to talk through it.